 - Google Analytics reports.

-Google Feed Wizard is a tool for the fast and easy generation of Google data feeds which also comply with Facebook standards, so you can fully leverage the configuration process it provides for your Facebook campaigns.
-Using the 4 steps with the wizard, you will need to select categories for your feed, specify basic and additional product information, and set the automatic or manual mode for feed uploading.
+Google Feed Wizard is a tool for the fast and easy generation of Google data feeds that also comply with Facebook standards, so you can fully leverage the configuration process it provides for your Facebook campaigns.
+Using the 7-step feed generation with the wizard, you will need to select categories for your feed, specify basic and additional product information, schedule feed generation, and set the automatic or manual mode for feed uploading.

-The Facebook Feed module provides ready-to-use templates for Google, Bing, and Shopping.com, and allows creating a custom feed for any other shopping search engine.
-The templates have pre-configured settings according to the requirements of each engine so that they can be applied immediately and save you lots of time.
+The Facebook Feed extension provides ready-to-use templates for Google, Bing, Amazon, and Shopping.com.
+Besides, the Magento 2 module allows creating a custom feed for any other shopping search engine.
+The templates have pre-configured settings according to the requirements of each platform so that they can be applied immediately and save you lots of time.
 If needed, you can also modify the product data in the templates.

 When creating a feed, you can utilize the cron for automatic feed generation, as well as apply the manual mode.
 On the automatic mode, you can create schedules for each data feed, choosing time and frequency for updating the Facebook feed.
 To make the export process fully automated, you can combine scheduling with feed delivery via FTP or SFTP.

 The Magento 2 Facebook Feed module supports all product types: simple, virtual, bundle, grouped, downloadable, and configurable.
 Using the type you need and configuring flexible conditions and product attributes to sort the items on your web store, you will create highly precise data feeds for the Facebook catalog.
-Also, you can specify custom prices that should be used in every product feed and generate feeds per store view selecting appropriate base currency.
+Also, you can specify custom prices that should be used in every product feed, as well as generate feeds per store view selecting appropriate base currency.

-Besides, the extension provides various formats like XML, CSV, and TXT for creating feeds and allows compressing them into ZIP, BZ, or GZ archives to speed up downloading.
+Besides, the extension provides various formats, like XML, CSV, and TXT, for creating feeds and allows compressing them into ZIP, BZ, or GZ archives to speed up the loading process.

 Moreover, the module’s integration with Google Analytics allows monitoring the performance of your Facebook Ads campaigns and get reports in your GA account.